-An ultrasound is a scan that uses high frequency sound waves to create pictures of the inside of the body.
-It is used to look for any changes in organs and tissue.
+An ultrasound scan (also called a sonogram) uses high-frequency sound waves to create pictures of the inside of the body.

 A referral letter from a consultant or GP is required before booking any diagnostic investigation.